-At the end of 2023, the unit-linked vehicles offered by CNP Assurances in its policies that have obtained sustainable finance certification totalled €22bn, i.e. 63% of the assets of unit-linked vehicles in the form of funds.
-This level can be explained by both policyholder demand for responsible savings vehicles and by the efforts of asset managers, particularly LBPAM and Ostrum AM, to certify and incorporate a responsible investment strategy into existing funds.
+At end-2024, assets under management in unit-linked vehicles offered by CNP Assurances in its policies and having obtained sustainable finance certification totalled €24.4 billion, i.e. 61% of the assets of unit-linked vehicles in the form of funds.
+This level can be explained by both policyholder demand for responsible savings vehicles and by the efforts of asset managers, particularly LBP AM and Ostrum AM, to certify and incorporate a responsible investment strategy into existing funds.

-At the end of 2023, of CNP Assurances' AuM in unit-linked products subject to the SFDR, €25.4bn or 74% promoted environmental or social characteristics (SFDR Article 8) and €2.3bn or 7% had a sustainable investment objective (SFDR Article 9).
+At the end of 2024, of CNP Assurances' AuM in unit-linked products subject to the SFDR, \in 28.2 billion or 70% promoted environmental or social characteristics (SFDR Article 8) and \in 2.4 billion or 6% had a sustainable investment objective (SFDR Article 9).

-1.A.3.3 List of financial products mentioned by virtue of Articles 8 and 9 of the Disclosure Regulation (SFDR)
+1.A.3.3 List of financial products mentioned pursuant to Article 8 and 9 of the Disclosure Regulation (SFDR)

-Part I of the information resulting from the provisions of Article 29 of France's energy and climate legislation
+Part I - information pursuant to the provisions of Article 29 of France's energy and climate law